Significant Accounting Policies

 Exit or Disposal Activity Costs

 Costs associated with exit or disposal activities are recorded at their fair values when a liability has been incurred.
-Reserves for operating leases are established at the time of closure for the present value of any remaining operating lease obligations (PVOL), net of estimated sublease income.
 Severance is recorded over the service period required to be rendered in order to receive the termination benefits or, if employees will not be retained to render future service, a reserve is established when communication has occurred to the affected employees.
-Other exit costs are accrued either at the point of decision or the communication date, depending on the nature of the item.
+Other exit costs are accrued when incurred.

 We measure the plan assets and obligations annually at the adopted measurement date of January 31 to determine pension expense for the subsequent year.
 The factors and assumptions affecting the measurement are the characteristics of the population and salary increases, with the most important being the expected return on plan assets and the discount rate for the pension obligation.
 We use actuarial calculations for the assumptions, which require significant judgment.

-Stock options are valued primarily using the binomial lattice option pricing model and are granted with an exercise price equal to the closing price of our common stock on the grant date.
+Stock options are valued primarily using the Black-Scholes option pricing model and are granted with an exercise price equal to the closing price of our common stock on the grant date.
 Time-based and performance-based restricted stock awards are valued using the closing price of our common stock on the grant date.
-For awards that have market conditions, such as attaining a specified stock price or based on total shareholder return, we use a Monte Carlo simulation model to determine the value of the award.
 Our current plan does not permit awarding stock options below grant-date market value nor does it allow any repricing subsequent to the date of grant.

 Stock options are valued using the following assumptions:

 Employee stock options and time-based and performance-based restricted stock awards typically vest over periods ranging from one to three years and employee stock options have a maximum term of 10 years.
 Estimates of forfeitures are incorporated at the grant date and are adjusted if actual results are different from initial estimates.
-For awards that have performance conditions, the probability of achieving the performance condition is evaluated each reporting period, and if the performance condition is expected to be achieved, the related compensation expense is recorded over the service period.
+For awards that have performance conditions, the probability of achieving the performance condition is evaluated each reporting period, and if the performance condition is expected to be achieved, the related compensation expense is recorded over the remaining service period.
 In addition, certain performance-based restricted stock awards may be granted where the number of shares may be increased to the maximum or reduced to the minimum threshold based on the results of the performance metrics in accordance with the terms established at the time of the award.
 In the event that performance conditions are not achieved and the awards do not vest, compensation expense is reversed.
-For market based awards, we record expense over the service period, regardless of whether or not the market condition is achieved.

 Awards with graded vesting that only have a time vesting requirement and awards that vest entirely at the end of the vesting requirement are expensed on a straight-line basis for the entire award.
 Expense for awards with graded vesting that incorporate a market or performance requirement is attributed separately based on the vesting for each tranche.